akhilac1/flatNetwork/README.md

 There are multiple strategies to support cross cluster traffic routing :

-1. #### Gateways - Clusters are managed via independent service meshes and operate in unified trust domain (aka. share a common root certificate/signing certificate).
+1. ### Gateways -
+    Clusters are managed via independent service meshes and operate in unified trust domain (aka. share a common root certificate/signing certificate).
 An ingress gateway is configured to accept trusted traffic across these clusters.
     The downside of this approach is additional overhead of configuring the networks to allow cross-cluster traffic.

-1. #### Flat Network - All the pods in each cluster have a non-overlapping IP address.
+1. ### Flat Network -
+    All the pods in each cluster have a non-overlapping IP address.
 Clusters can communicate via VPN tunnels, to ensure all pods are able to communicate with all other pods on the network.
 This is not a common production scenario and has scalability issues, as one common networking control plane has to scale to manage this super-cluster.
     It also puts all the clusters in a common fault-domain and goes against the initial goal of seggregating clusters to seggregate fault domains.

-3. #### Selective End-point discovery - Sidecar for a pod is configured with list of end points that a service wants to talk to.
+3. ### Selective End-point discovery -
+    Sidecar for a pod is configured with list of end points that a service wants to talk to.
 This could be a service in the same cluster or in a different cluster.
 If the pod is in another cluster, that is assumed to be reachable via an ingress gateway, then service discovery provides the IP address of the ingress gateway instead.
 When a pod routes traffic to a ingress gateway, the ingress gateway uses ServerName Indication ([SNI](https://en.wikipedia.org/wiki/Split-horizon_DNS)) to know where the traffic is destined.
 This approach does not require a flat network.
 We will discuss the design details for this approach in the subsequent sections.

-## Proposed Design for Multi-Cluster Communication in Dapr
+### Proposed Design for Multi-Cluster Communication in Dapr

-As discussed above, there are many approaches to achieve cross-cluster communication in Dapr.
+As discussed above, there are several approaches to achieve cross-cluster communication in Dapr.
 Based on the pros, cons and maturity of the approaches, we propose Dapr to support cross-cluster commounication via [<b><u>Selective end point discovery </u></b>](#selective-end-point-discovery)approach

 There are to options to enable selecective end-point discovery for an App in a multi-cluster environment in Dapr
-1. ## Option 1 - Manage configuration globally [per Cluster]
+1. #### Option 1 - Manage configuration globally [per Cluster]
     Having a global view of the allowed application at a cluster level has following benefits -
     - simplifies the cluster management
     - provides a single pane of view for allowed application
     - provides a single point of reference for troubleshooting communication issues

     To manage configuration of allowed endpoints for each application at the cluster level, we would need an admin capability in Dapr.
 This is currently not supported and hence we defer this option for future when such a capability is supported in Dapr.

-1. ## Option 2 - Manage Configuration Locally [per App]
+1. #### Option 2 - Manage Configuration Locally [per App]

     In the initial phase, we propose that the Configuration of allowed endpoints per application for each side-car be setup via Configuration Store.
 We propose a new API for setting up the configuration data to support cross-cluster communication.
-The format for data to be saved in the configuration store is highly opinionated, to ensure consistency.
+The propose an opinionated format for data to be saved in the configuration store, to ensure consistency.

-<TO-DO> Add API Contract and Proto for Cluster Configuration data

-We propose deferring the auto-discovery of the end-points for a later phase.
+We propose managing the configuration per App as the recommended approach to enable cross cluster communication in Dapr.

+#### <b>TO-DO</b> Proposed proto structure for cluster configuration data
+#### <b>TO-DO</b>Illustration on new nameresolution for cross cluster

 <!--
 Cluster Resolution Service :